oracle-samples/ofs-sample-plugins/samples/011-PinActivity/README.md

-# TokenExample
+# PinActivity

 ## Description

-This plugin as an example on how to use applications to access OFS APIs
+This plugin will allos the user to set the Communicated Window Start and End based on an Appointment Value

 ## Parameters

-none
+A_APPOINTMENT_TIME
+ETA
+length
+date

 **Secure Parameters**